SAAD1190/Multi_Rag/Documentation/scripts/Scope/interface.rst

-Interactive Interface Arabic Version
+Interactive Interface Features
 ========================

-The multilingual app uses Streamlit for deployment, providing a seamless user experience.
+The multilingual app uses Streamlit for deployment, providing a seamless user experience with the following features:

-Features:
 - **Language Selection**: Toggle between French, Arabic, and English.
 - **Dynamic Embedding**: FAISS for Arabic and Chroma for English and French.
 - **Dynamic interface language changes**: Update labels and settings based on the selected language.